 Who Can Join?

-16 years (and in some case under 18) to take part in.
+16 years to take part in.
 Our situation is different from many other clubs.

 We are outside (not in a secured hall) and sometimes there are 6 classes